-denotes 18 state parks locations that received trackchairs in 2023.
+state parks received trackchairs in 2023 state parks received trackchairs in 2024

 Northeast Region Recipient Parks:

 - Daughters of the American Revolution (DAR) State Forest in Massachusetts is the host to an adaptive paddling program in the summer and cross-country skiing programs in the winter.
 The trackchair will increase independent hiking access beyond the accessible trail to other trails in the park. - Bear Brook State Park is 10,000 acres and the largest developed park in New Hampshire.
 The trackchair is the first for the New Hampshire State Parks and will benefit over 40 miles of trails that integrate through the park's day use, camping, and forest areas. - Wharton State Forest in the heart of the New Jersey Pinelands, with over 123,000 acres, is the largest tract of land in the New Jersey State Park System.
 The addition of a trackchair will complement recent park additions, including an accessible swimming area and inclusive playground.